 – Iron.
 Ditto iron.
 Similarly, I’m not convinced there was a connection, and presumably I’m getting enough iron from my diet and vitamins (see below).

-– Drinking tons of water.
+– Drinking tons of water (read: a gallon daily).
 Maybe I would’ve seen a difference if I’d kept up with it, but I just couldn’t, and I ultimately don’t think it was related to the breakage.

 – Combing (rather than brushing).
 I found this tedious and ineffective, and while I did see less breakage while combing (instead of brushing), I saw just as much broken hair pieces around my apartment.

 – The Aveda Invati system for hair loss.
 This was horrible for my hair — it was like coating my hair in sediment.
 I don’t know how anyone has positive results with this.
 They make it sound like it’s a sure thing (“Reduces hair loss due to breakage from brushing, after using the Invati Advanced™ system for 12 weeks”).
-Even after having a bad experience with it, I sort of want to try it again — but I can say for sure that the first go-around was terrible.
+It was not for me.

 – Regular vitamins.
 I’m not convinced these have made my hair stronger, but they’re good for me for non-hair reasons, so I’m going to keep taking them.

-Viviscal.
+– Viviscal.
 I took these about the same time that I started using Olaplex.
-I stopped seeing as much breakage basically the minute I starting using Olaplex, so the Vivascal wouldn’t have had time to take effect yet.
+I stopped seeing as much breakage basically the minute I starting using Olaplex, so the Viviscal wouldn’t have had time to take effect yet.
 For now I’m going to keep taking them.

 – Silk pillowcase.
 I’m not sure if this is helping my hair, as it’s supposed to, but it’s very comfortable to sleep on!

-– Hair clips: a worthy alternative to tight elastics.
+– Hair clips: a worthy alternative to tight cheap, elastics.
+(But TBH I sometimes still use cheap, tight elastics.)